Orthogonal polynomials and diffusion operators: Diffusions associated with orthogonal polynomials

 \subsection{General setting}

 We now state our problem in full generality, and describe the framework we are looking for.
 In this section, we describe the general problem (DOP, Definition~\ref{gal.pb.compact}) as stated above, and we further consider a more constrained one (SDOP, Definition~\ref{def.SDOP}).
 It turns out that they are equivalent whenever the domain $\Omega$ is bounded, and that the latter is much easier to handle.
+To start with, we restrict the domains we are considering.

+\bdefi We call a natural domain an open connected set in $\bR^d$ which is the interior of its closure. \edefi